roq-trading/roq-ansible/README.md

 This is not desirable due to potential live trading.

+Why is the conda directory always re-installed?

+To ensure installation of the latest packages.
+This is particularly an issue when you're using Roq's unstable channel where the version number doesn't change for daily builds.

 ## License

 The project is released under the terms of the MIT license.